ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter4.md

 # Chapter 4.
 Managing control flow

 Control flow is one of the critical feature of the all programming languages.
 This determines execution order of the blocks in the program.
-In this page, we introduce if/else statement, exception and print statement
+In this page, we introduce if/else statement, exception and print statement.

 ### If/Else
 If/Else statement is written as following.